Choosing the Right Setting for Your Air Conditioning and Furnace Fan

 Most furnace and air conditioning systems have two fan settings: "On" and "Auto."
 The labels may not be particularly clear to the layperson, but there is a distinction:

-• On means that the fan is constantly running, pushing air through the house whether the AC or furnace is active or not.
+• On means the fan constantly runs, pushing air through the house whether the AC or furnace is active.

-• Auto, on the other hand, only moves the air when the HVAC unit is actually in its heating or cooling cycle.
+• Auto, however, only moves the air when the HVAC unit is actually in its heating or cooling cycle.

-Still confused?
+Still not sure?
 There are plenty of good reasons to use either setting, depending on your personal preferences.

 Automatic for the People